 Look after their bodies

-Looking after your body isn’t all about exercise.
-It’s about finding the enertor insoles that you need to support your feet and wearing supportive shoes.
-It’s about strapping up your knees when they need extra support, and listening to your body when it needs a break.
-It’s also about eating well and filling it with what it needs.
+It’s also about eating well and filling your body with the nutrition that it needs.
 Look after your body, and it will be able to give you more.
 Stretching is also so important before and after exercise.
 If you train heavily then a sports massage could prevent injury.
+You should also be listening to your body when it needs a break.

 Understand their goals